By: Camila Bustos*

 As the Paris Agreement enters into force, countries will be expected to gradually increase the ambition of their national contributions to reduce greenhouse gases.
 Not only is it important that developed countries fulfill their commitment to financially support developing countries, but that they also rethink the financing of fossil fuel infrastructure, at home and abroad.
 Future nationally determined contributions should include the goal to eliminate coal financing.

 Everyone can play a part in the efforts to curb emissions.
 Several civil society organizations are tracking the lending policies and financial support of actors like the Inter-American Development Bank and the World Bank for fossil fuel projects.
 The climate movement is already planning to demand a halt on any new fossil fuel infrastructure development, exploration, and expansion at the upcoming UN climate conference in Marrakech.
 People power can impact investors’ decision on whether to develop a project and can hold financial institutions accountable for failures to adopt more sustainable lending practices.
 So what are we waiting for?

-*Camila Bustos is researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Camila Bustos is researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: Anti-coal activists in Kauswagan, Philippines where a 540-megawatt coal plant owned by a subsidiary of Ayala Corp. is being constructed.
 Photo by: Aubrey Rocin Llamas